rfougy/riv.systems/cms/works/dev/2023-05-03_hodl-the-throdl.md

 <br/>

-In addition to leading this effort,I had a significant role in enhancing the user experience of the application by sourcing all videogame assets, developing character animations and designing the webapp’s UI.
+In addition to leading this effort,I had a significant role in enhancing the user experience of the application by <mark>sourcing all videogame assets, developing character animations and designing the webapp’s UI</mark>.

 <br/>
 <br/>